DrLex0/quake-frogbots/waypoint/README.md

 - The Frogbot can exploit Quake engine tricks like real players (strafe + turn) to change direction while in the air.
 This means you may create jumps that rely on such tricks, but make sure to verify they work with an acceptable success rate.
 - I don't really know the purpose of the _‘display reachable’_ tool.
 It requires static active marker mode (`I` or `TAB`), and will try to trace a path towards the first marker you're ‘touching’ after activating this mode.
 It will fail if there is an obstacle, or the distance is “too far,” whatever that means.
   It has nothing to do with unreachable marker flag (see advanced section).
 - Same for the _runaway_ thing: I don't know what it's for.
 The information printed on the second and third lines when pressing `C` is related to this ‘runaway’ concept, and the markers shown in runaway mode are the same ones listed in those lines.
-As far as I know, this is low-level information one should generally not care about, but if someone knows what it means, please explain!
+This appears to be an unfinished feature, there is some logic in the code to do something special when the bot is in `RUNAWAY` state, but _nothing_ in the code sets this state.
+I might look into this someday… If anyone knows more about it, please explain!

 ## Adding your waypoint data to Frogbots and/or waypoint build